-Admission to the Utica College Intermediate Honors Program is by invitation of entering freshmen whose academic records reveal strong potential for success.
+Admission to the Utica College Intermediate Honors Program is by invitation of entering first-year and transfer students whose academic records reveal strong potential for success.
 Students will receive an invitation from the admissions office shortly after they have been accepted to the college.

 Successful applicants who accept the invitation to the program will receive an additional monetary award as long as they remain in the honors program and complete the courses satisfactorily.

-For further information, please contact Dr. Lawrence Day, Associate Professor of Physics, Director of the Honors Program, at (315) 792-3099.
+For further information, please contact Dr. Leonore Fleming, Associate Professor of Philosophy, Director of the Honors Program, at (315) 792-4524.

 An abundance of useful information including: policies regarding academic dishonesty, tips on using Banner web, academic advising, forms to use for applying for grants, curriculum change forms, inclement weather memo, Frequently Asked Questions, and the AAUP-UC Contract.